jtruscott/pyweek16/README.txt

 On Windows or Mac OS X, locate the "run_game.pyw" file and double-click it.

-Othewise open a terminal / console and "cd" to the game directory and run:
+Otherwise open a terminal / console and "cd" to the game directory and run:

   python run_game.py

+If you're using a system that doesn't support MP3 music, or just don't want sounds, run "python run_game.py --no-sound" instead.

 How to Play the Game